Direct and Indirect discrimination

 ten years experiencerequirement, would we get a bigger pool of applicants?
 Are we being unreasonable?
 What's the downside of this?
 Is there any cost involved for us?
 What skills are we really looking for?

-The thing to always keep in mind is the
+The thing to always keep in mind is the reasonableness of the requirement or practice.

 Where can I get more information?